-▼ To access the NetBackup online glossary
+To access the NetBackup online glossary

-- 1. In the NetBackup Administration Console (or from the Backup, Archive, and Restore client interface), click Help > Help Topics.
+- 1. In the NetBackup Administration Console, click Help > Help Topics.

 - 2. Click the Contents tab.

-- 3. Double-click Glossary.

-- 4. Click NetBackup Glossary of Terms.
+- 3. Click Glossary of NetBackup Terms.

-The glossary displays in a help window.
 Use the scroll function to navigate through the glossary.

 Accessibility Features

 NetBackup contains features that make the user interface easier to use by people who are visually impaired and by people who have limited dexterity.
 Accessibility features include: